What degrees are available if I apply to the Bioinformatics Graduate Program?

 I’ve already studied bioinformatics, or for some reason I think I’ve mastered some of the course material.
 Do I have to take the whole program, or can I start in the middle?

 Sorry, you can’t start in the middle.
-Every student that starts a M.Sc. degree can only begin the degree in any given September – and does the same required courses and a certain number of electives/research rotations.
+Every student that starts a M.Sc. degree can only begin the degree in any given September (or January in exceptional cases)– and does the same required courses and a certain number of electives/research rotations.
 You may get an exemption for course equivalents; however, you are still required to take 18 credits of courses.

 Ph.D. students can start their program in September, January or May.